vhngroup/Docker-Yclass/README.md

-# LAMP stack built with Docker Compose
+# WAMP stack built with Docker Compose

 This is a basic WAMP stack environment built using Docker Compose.
 It consists following: